Skip to contents

 Value

-A data frame, with a single row and columns as described under Computed variables.
-In cases when the number of observations is less than n.min a data frame with no rows or columns is returned rendered as an empty/invisible plot layer.
+stat_ma_eq() returns data frame with a single row and columns as described below. stat_ma_line() returns a data frame with n rows.
+In cases when the number of observations is less than n.min or when the model fit method returns NA or NULL, a data frame with no rows or columns is returned and rendered as an empty/invisible plot layer.

 Details

 The minimum number of observations with distinct values can be set through parameter n.min.
-The default n.min = 2L is the smallest possible value.
-However, model fits with very few observations are of little interest and using a larger number for n.min than the default is usually wise.
+The default n.min = 3L is the smallest possible value.
+However, model fits with very few observations are of little interest and using a larger number for n.min than the default is wise.
+As model fitting functions could depend on the RNG, fit.seed if different to NA is used as argument in a call to set.seed() immediately ahead of model fitting.

 If output.type is different from "numeric" the returned tibble contains columns listed below.
 If the fitted model does not contain a given value, the label is set to character(0L).